Disability Support

 To ensure that your needs are catered for we can offer:

-• individual consultation and supportive sessions with the Learning Support Senior Advisor,
+• individual consultation and supportive sessions with the Senior Disability and Welfare Advisor and/or the Senior Health and Welfare Advisor,

-• screening for specific learning difficulties (including Dyslexia, Dyspraxia and ADHD),
+• screening for specific learning difficulties (including Dyslexia, Dyspraxia and ADHD and Autism),

 • a programme of specialist study skills tuition within the School,